mattja/nsim/README.rst

 -  Besides simulations, arrays of time series data can be loaded from MATLAB .mat files or .EDF files for distributed analysis.

+-  For best results use numpy 1.10.0 or later (not yet released!) this enables us to support distributed computation when analysing the resulting time series.
+You can get a development snapshot of numpy here: https://github.com/numpy/numpy/archive/master.zip

 TODO
 ----